 Biden calls for presidential debates starting June 27 — and Trump agrees

-President Biden Wednesday called for two high-profile presidential debates starting with a clash on CNN in the network’s Atlanta studios on June 27 — and former President Trump quickly agreed.
+NEW YORK — President Joe Biden on Wednesday called for two high-profile presidential debates starting with a clash on CNN in the network’s Atlanta studios on June 27 — and former President Donald Trump quickly agreed.

 “I’ll be there,” Trump told Fox News.
 “Look forward to being in beautiful Atlanta.”

+Both candidates also accepted invitations for a second debate hosted by ABC News on Sept.
+10.

-The two rivals quickly agreed to the first debate after feisty Biden issued a challenge to square off against Trump next month in an early morning video posted on social media.
+The two rivals quickly agreed to debate after feisty Biden issued a challenge to square off against Trump next month in an early morning video posted on social media.

 “(Trump’s) acting like he wants to debate me again.
 Well, make my day, pal.
 I’ll even do it twice,” Biden said.